There’s more than one ingredient in a better-than-average cup of coffee.

 You'd be wise to stay away from other exporters.

-Be mindful of questionable vendors online claiming to sell Geisha coffee because the already inflated price range makes getting taken for a ride even harder to suspect.
+Be cautious of questionable vendors online claiming to sell Geisha coffee, as the already inflated price range makes it even harder to suspect being taken advantage of.

-If buying from Amazon, listings with plentiful reviews will best help you determine what is worth your money.
+When buying from Amazon, listings with numerous reviews will help you best determine what is worth your money.

 How do you brew a proper cup of Geisha coffee?